roddy20/ASUS-P5E3Premium-Hackintosh/README.md

 # ASUS-P5E3Premium-Hackintosh

-Hackintosh for [P5E3 Premium/WiFi-AP @n](http://www.asus.com/Motherboards/P5E3_PremiumWiFiAP_n) motherboard using OS X 10.8.3 Mountain Lion.
+Hackintosh for [P5E3 Premium/WiFi-AP @n](http://www.asus.com/Motherboards/P5E3_PremiumWiFiAP_n) motherboard using OS X 10.9.5 Mavericks ...10.12.6 Sierra
-This is a minimal guide that fits my hardware configuration.
+Installation of High Sierra and Mojave is possible but Sleep does not work This is a minimal guide that fits my hardware configuration.

 Intel X48 chipset.